quelea-projection/quelea-projection.github.io/docs/Android_Applications_Privacy_Policy.md

 ## Contact

-Feel free to contact us about our Privacy Policy by sending an email to arvid (at) quelea.org and we are happy to answer any questions you might have.---
+Feel free to contact us about our Privacy Policy by sending an email to arvid (at) quelea.org and we are happy to answer any questions you might have.

 ---